origo-map/origo-documentation/content/styles.md

 ### Circle

 A circle style can be defined with the OpenLayers options for a [Circle](https://openlayers.org/en/latest/apidoc/module-ol_style_Circle-CircleStyle.html).
+Radius defaults to 7.

 #### Circle example